Lightning (Final Fantasy): Character design

-Lightning was created by Motomu Toriyama, the director of Final Fantasy XIII.
-Her character design was by regular Final Fantasy artist Tetsuya Nomura, who had previously served as the character designer for Final Fantasy VIII and X. Nomura has said that multiple designs—including some by staff members other than himself—were considered for Lightning, while Toriyama has claimed that Nomura's first draft "looked so cool and strong that there was no need for any retakes".
-Because of the graphical capacities of Final Fantasy XIII's prospective platforms, Nomura was able to include far more detail in Lightning's design than in his previous character designs, such as her cape and facial features.
-This necessitated far more effort on his part.
-Commenting on an early form of her design, Nomura explained that she is essentially a "cool character", in that she is serious and unforgiving.
-However, he could not make the character too masculine for fear of losing player empathy.
-Characteristics from earlier versions of the design included blond or silver hair and Asian-looking facial features.
-Her final art was made less Asian-looking than these early drafts and her hair color changed to pink, while Hope Estheim was given silver hair.
+Lightning was created by Final Fantasy XIII director Motomu Toriyama.
+Her character design was by regular Final Fantasy artist Tetsuya Nomura.
+Nomura said multiple designs—including some by staff members other than himself—were considered for Lightning, while Toriyama has claimed that Nomura's first draft "looked so cool and strong that there was no need for any retakes".
+Because of the graphical capacities of Final Fantasy XIII's prospective platforms, Nomura was able make Lightning's design more detailed than his previous work, highlighting her cape and facial features.
+Commenting on an early form of her design, Nomura described her as a "cool character", defined as serious and unforgiving.
+Despite this, the feminine elements in her design to keep player empathy.
+Characteristics from early designs included blond or silver hair and Asian-looking facial features.
+Her final art was made less Asian, and her hair color changed to pink.
 Lightning's final hair color and hairstyle were intended to reflect her femininity, and to counterbalance her athletic body.
-Creating her promotional CG render was fairly easy due to the number of details available concerning her.
+Creating her promotional CG render was fairly easy due to the number of details available for her appearance and outfit.